stevenrobertson/sd-docs/report/filtering.md

 color data so the extra overhead should be insignificant compared to the bandwidth reduction [@Young2002].

 **Morphological antialiasing** is a significantly different antialiasing approach.
-It does not rely on supersampling and is a completely post-process algorithm.
+It does not rely on supersampling and it takes place post-processing.
 It works by blending colors after looking for and recognizing special pixel patterns in an image.
 The algorithm can be explained using the following
 steps: